ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setPreferredClosedCaptionService*

-Sets the preferred closed caption service for the user, allowing customization of the displayed captions.
-The setting is honored by the player, with valid inputs including "CC[1-4]", "TEXT[1-4]", and "SERVICE[1-64]".
-The "AUTO" option may behave differently depending on the player.
+Allows users to select their preferred closed captioning service for enhanced accessibility and personalized viewing experiences.
+This setting ensures captions are displayed using the chosen service, improving usability for those who rely on closed captions.

 ### Related Functions
-[getPreferredClosedCaptionService](#getPreferredClosedCaptionService) : Retrieves the current preferred closed caption service setting.
+[getPreferredClosedCaptionService](#getPreferredClosedCaptionService) : Retrieves the currently selected closed captioning service.

 ### Events